zolotarovgl/GeneExt/README.md

 ```
 python geneext.py -g test_data/annotation.gtf -b test_data/alignments.bam -o result.gtf
 ```
-__CAVE:__ Please, first test whether the tool works properly on the test data!
+Please, first test whether the tool works properly on the test data!

-For details and troubleshooting, please refer to the manual [manual](Manual.md).
+For details on how to obtain alignment file, please refer to the manual [manual](Manual.md).
 If problems persist, don't hesitate to contact the authors.